akvamalin/real-time-systems/README.md

     TODO:
 ### Theory

-**Priority inversion** - is the mechanism, when the task with a lower priority is executed while the one with the higher is blocked (like in the example above).
+**Priority inversion** - is the mechanism, when the task with a lower priority is executed while the one with the higher is blocked.
 In other words, the critical section of the task with a higher priority can be entered through the semaphore (pending), that can be released(posted) in the task with a lower priority.
 The task with a higher priority whose semaphore has been released comes to the execution through the interrupt of the lower-priority task.